GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E01_MythTrack.md

 ### Track 1.5: Keeps us Sky Gazing?

+Why are there so many religions of Heaven and places like Eden?
+Kepler-22B?
 What keeps the scientists looking out with the radio telescope?
-Some day we will find hte signal.
+Some day we will find the signal.

 The racial rainbow connection.
 The wealth class rainbow connection.
 Have you heard the voices while you are half-alseep (Wake Finnegans).
 Do Pirate Lady on the ocean hear the voices, sailors hear?
+Who said every wish would be heard and answered when wished upon a remote star?

 https://www.youtube.com/watch?v=pyKYusP81rY